awemorris/suika3/README.md

   VM; codename "諏訪武叡") and can be compiled into native binaries (Lunar-Ray AOT Compiler; codename "少彥智叡") for production or mobile environments, alongside the interpreter (Ubi-Ray Interpreter;
   codename "天滿梅貴").
-Ray enables you to make not only VN but also generic 2D games.
+Our native technology, Ray, enables you to make not only VN but also generic 2D games.

 Although Suika3 is designed as a professional tool, you are absolutely welcome to use it just for fun — after all, fun is the driving force